 EA’s focus on soccer/football video games has expanded greatly since the 90s and early 00s.
 In the past, unless you lived in England, Italy, Spain, and the other major European leagues it was difficult to catch matches featuring those major clubs.
 Now, it’s super accessible.
 On top of that, it’s clear that most fans of the sport care more about the players and the clubs they play for not the countries they might play a dozen times each year.

 FIFA 22 only has 33 men’s international teams.
 They haven’t released a standalone FIFA World Cup game in nearly eight years.
-EA’s focus is on their relationships with the major European leagues and continuing their partnership with the UEFA Champions League.
-Why would EA pay to use the name of FIFA when the biggest and best athletes play in the major leagues in Europe?
+EA’s focus is on its relationships with the major European leagues and continuing its partnership with the UEFA Champions League.
+Why would EA pay to use the name FIFA when the biggest and best athletes play in the major leagues in Europe?
 It doesn’t make sense.

 I don’t think it will hurt either company’s long-term goals.

 FIFA, the organization, wants a bigger role in the eSports scene.
 The FIFA Interactive World Cup was huge back in the day and with their push towards a more “National-angle” with gaming events, it makes sense.
 EA’s major gaming events focus on Ultimate Team.

 Konami had success in earlier years with National team events, including last year’s Euro tournament.
 FIFA could do the same thing and bring in a wider audience.
 But, for that to happen, they need a solid product, which they’d need help with.

 Again, EA has its club and league partnerships and those won’t change anytime soon.
 Konami could approach FIFA and try to get the FIFA license but the cost might be too high.
 There aren’t any established developers who could churn out a game quickly that FIFA would feel comfortable working with.

 EA will still make FIFA games, just not the FIFA games we know